 Not all fireballs and bolides burn up in the atmosphere or crash to Earth.
 A few hit the atmosphere and leave.
 These meteors are called Earth-grazing fireballs.

 Meteor colors depends on their chemical composition and how quickly they most through the atmosphere.
-Yellow meteors are usually high in sodium, yellow meteors contain iron, blue-green meteors contain magnesium, violet meteors are rich in calcium, and red meteors result from superheated nitrogen and oxygen in the atmosphere.
+Yellow meteors are usually high in sodium, orange-yellow meteors contain iron, blue-green meteors contain magnesium, violet meteors are rich in calcium, and red meteors result from superheated nitrogen and oxygen in the atmosphere.
 But, a single meteor streak can display multiple colors, relating to its minerals and the ionization of air.

 Meteorites are meteoroids, asteroids, and comets that enter the atmosphere and survive to impact the surface.
 Relatively recently, scientists had to amend the definition of a meteorite to only include natural solid objects falling to the Earth from space.
 The earlier definition included any fallen object, such as fallen satellites or rocket boosters.